Instituto Once México

 Colegio Once México is a Mexican football Club.
-They reside in Córdoba, Veracruz.
+They reside in Mexico City.
 The club currently places in the Tercera División de México.

 The team was founded in 2011 and began playing its matches in the Liga de Nuevos Talentos, initially they settled in the municipality of Zapopan, Jalisco, which is part of the Guadalajara metropolitan area.
 In 2013, the team stopped participating in that league and began to play in the Third Division.